manifold-systems/manifold/docs/manifold-templates.md

 <%@ params(your-params-here) %>
 ```

-For example, I can create the template `NameDisplay.html.mtl` as the following:
+For example, you can create the template `NameDisplay.html.mtl` as the following:

 ```jsp
 <%@ params(String name) %>